 With the influx of new technological advancements, managing the safety of staff members during a critical event is changing.
 IncidentEye is an easy to use tech-based solution that allows organisations to communicate with and locate employees during an emergency.

-Comprised of an app and online hub, IncidentEye allows organisations to immediately identify who is in the vicinity of an incident.
+Comprised of a crisis response app and online hub, IncidentEye allows organisations to immediately identify who is in the vicinity of an incident.
 Managers can prompt the affected employees to specify whether they are safe or in danger.
 Unlike traditional methods of manually calling each employee, IncidentEye allows you to monitor large teams making the process quicker and more effective.

 Communications can then be sent to employees depending on their location or safety status, advising them on what to do or updating them on the situation.
 Employee safety status can be viewed and acted on in real time.
 With IncidentEye, you can answer the question ‘are our people safe?’